 Diseases such as Avian Flu, Legionnaires Disease, Leptospirosis, and Tuberculosis all pose a public health risk.
 Whilst infectious disease cases are relatively rare, it is important that they are controlled at an early stage to prevent the spread of infection.
 Our Officers play an important role in controlling this public health threat.
-We work closely with Public Health England on identification of any diseases within the Borough of Wellingborough.
+We work closely with Public Health England on identification of any diseases.

-Officers from Wellingborough Council Health Protection Section investigate reported cases of food poisoning and other infectious disease.
+Officers from the Council's Health Protection Section investigate reported cases of food poisoning and other infectious disease.
 These are usually reported to us following a sample being taken by a GP, when it has been confirmed what the cause of illness is.
 Appropriate advice will be given on a case-by-case basis.

 It is important to remember that food handlers and other infected persons/children under the age of 18 who pose a risk of spreading any disease or illness through work should remain away from work until at least 48 hours after the person is symptom-free.
 This period may increase in some instances.
 This exclusion should also be applied to children who attend school, college, pre-school groups or nursery.